-**Attention current students using GI Bill benefits for Summer 2017: We will be accepting GI Bill certification paperwork starting on or after Monday, April 17th 2017, for the Summer 2017 semester.
+**Attention current students using GI Bill benefits: We will be accepting GI Bill certification paperwork starting on or after Friday, December 1, 2017, for the Spring 2018 semester.
 Paperwork from the Counseling Office is required for certification each semester.**

 The Counseling Office phone number is 805-678-5816.
 The Veteran's Center phone number is: 805-678-5845.

 The Admissions and Records Office offers assistance and information to Veterans and eligible dependents regarding VA Educational Benefits.
 The Veterans Benefit Specialists/Certifying Officials are located in the Student Services Building in the Admissions and Records Office.

 For information regarding eligibility, application for benefits, enrollment verifications, and frequently asked questions, please visit the Dept of Veteran's Affair website at www.benefits.va.gov/gibill or call 1-888-442-4551.